samuello1228/SUSY2L/code/multiLepSearch/ChargeFlipBkg/convert/README.md

 # README: ConvertNTuples
-Last update: 7 September 2016
+Last update: 10 January 2017

 Part of the [ChargeFlipBkg](../) code package developed by Gabriel Gallardo for the UM/HK EWK SUSY SS 2L analysis.